react-component/swipeout/README.md

 ## License

-react-swipeout is released under the MIT license.
+rc-swipeout is released under the MIT license.